donsheehy/datastructures/prose/02_oop.md

 A function defined in a class is called a **method**.
 It is a standard convention to use `self` as the name of the first parameter to a method.
 This parameter is object that will generally be operated on by the method.
 When, calling the method, you don't have to pass a parameter explicitly for `self`.
 Instead, the dot notation fills in this parameter for you.
 That is `u.norm()` is translated into `vector.norm(u)`.

 The `__init__` method is called a **initializer**.
 Methods like this one that start and end with two underscores are sometimes called the **magic methods** or also **dunder methods**.
 You should not make up your own methods starting and ending with two underscores.
-That's how python sets them apart so you don't actually call your own methods the same thing.
+That's how Python sets them apart so you don't actually call your own methods the same thing.
 Also, dunder methods are usually not called explicitly, but instead provide some other means of calling them.
 In the case of a initializer, calling the name of the class as a function invokes the initializer.
 You've seen this before, such as in `float("3.14159")`.

 We will use another magic method to implement addition.